Nesma-Osama/Process-Scheduler-/README.md

 ```
 * First Come First Serve  (FCFS) : The process that requests CPU first is allocated the CPU first
-* Shortest Job First      (SJF)  :  Selects the waiting process with the smallest remaining CPU time to exceute next
+* Shortest Job First      (SJF)  :  Selects the waiting process with the smallest remaining CPU time to execute next
 * Round Rhobin            (RR)   :  The Running process is assigned a fixed  time slice to execute part of the process

 ```
 ### The Operations on Process
 ```
-* Process migration : Processes can migrate for one processor to another based on :
+* Process migration : Processes can migrate form one processor to another based on :
                     - RR process should migrate to a SJF queue if the process has a remaining time to finish less than RTF
                     - FCFS process should migrate to a RR queue if the process total waiting time is greater than MaxW

-* Work stealing     : The shortest queue steals one or more process from the longest queue to help  balance load
+* Work stealing     : The shortest queue steals one or more processes  from the longest queue to help  balance load

 * killing a process : (applicable for FCFS only) A process should be killed if it receives a kill signal

-* Process forking   : (applicable for FCFS only) A process can fork another process the forking process is the parent and forked one is the child
+* Process forking   : (applicable for FCFS only) A process can fork another process the forking process is the parent and the forked one is the child
                     - The processor asks the scheduler to create a new process .The scheduler should create it and add it to the shortest RDY queue of FCFS processors only
-* Orphan process    : If the parent process terminates before its child process the child process and all grandchildren are considered as [ORPHAN] must be killed immediately and moved to TRM
+* Orphan process    : If the parent process terminates before its child process the child process and all grandchildren are considered as [ORPHAN] and must be killed immediately and moved to TRM

 * Processor Overhead: A processor may go out of service due to overheading in this state :
                       - Processor should be but in STOP state for n time step (n loaded from the input file)